-In a similar way we can define $P_B$ as the longest chain of Bob's transmissions as observed at the end of the protocol, and $NC_B$ as the set of uncorrupted rounds where Bob is the speaker and the rounds included in $P_B$.
-We define $w_A,w_B$ to be the number of corrupted transmissions in the first $2n/5$ rounds (of Alice's transmissions and Bob's, respectively).
-Furthermore we distinguish between before and after round~$2n/5$ via a prime and double prime superscripts, respectively, i.e,
+Define $w_A,w_B$ to be the number of corrupted transmissions in the first $2n/5$ rounds (of Alice's and Bob's transmissions, respectively).
+Furthermore we distinguish between before and after round~$2n/5$ via a prime and double prime superscripts, respectively, i.e.,